Please Read How You Can Help Keep the Encyclopedia Free

 The second major stage of Spinoza's argument is to prove that God is the only possible substance.
 I will not here rehearse all the details of Spinoza's argument to this conclusion (for two recent discussions, see Lin 2007 and Della Rocca 2001).
 Like his argument for (1), Spinoza's argument for (2) relies on the PSR.
 Here is one possible sketch of Spinoza's overall argument for (2):

 - At least one substance exists.

 - The concept of God is the concept of the most real substance with the most power and greatest reason for existing [Id6, Ip9, and Ip11d].

 - The concept of God is internally consistent [assumption].

 - It would be inexplicable if the internally consistent concept of the most real substance with the most power and greatest reason for existing was not instantiated while the concept of a substance with less power and less reason for existing was instantiated [Ip11d].

 - Nothing is inexplicable [PSR].

-Of all these steps, premise (4) is the one for which Spinoza seems to offer the least justification:
+Of these steps, premise (14) is the one for which Spinoza offers the least explicit justification:

 Since, then, there can be, outside the divine nature, no reason or cause which takes away the divine existence, the reason [for its non-existence] will necessarily have to be in his nature itself, if indeed he does not exist.
 That is, his nature would involve a contradiction.
 But it is absurd to affirm this of a Being absolutely infinite and supremely perfect (Ip11d, emphasis mine).